bitliner/google-translate-api-nodejs-client/README.md

 ## Usage

 ```

-translate({
+var GoogleTranslateApi=require('google-translate-api-nodejs-client');

+new GoogleTranslateApi({
+  API_KEY:'...'
+})
+  .translate({
     source:'en',
     target:'ge',
     q:'...text is here...'
   }, function(err,translation){

     // translation is a string representing the output translation
     // original response would be in html, this client converts the html to a proper text string

   });
 ```

 ## Check available language

 ```
 cd google-translate-api-nodejs-client
-node availableLanguages.js
+GOOGLE_TRANSLATE_API_KEY=... node availableLanguages.js
 ```